marco262/my_wiki/README.md

 The server supports either storing media files locally and hosting them from the same machine that the service is running on, or it can return a redirect an externally hosted file source, like a Google Cloud Bucket.
 If you wish to use an external file source, set the `media bucket` config setting to the name of the bucket.
 The bucket must contain a top-level folder named `media` which contains all the media files.

 Note that this will not prevent the media files from being pulled down by a git clone.
-If you wish to avoid that, see the `startup_script.sh` for how to do a sparse checkout.
+If you wish to avoid that, see the `install_script.sh` for how to do a sparse checkout.

 ## Auto-update